GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/CLEANUP.md

 rm -i terraform.tfstate*
 ```

-In case you are willing to deploy again FAST stages, the following changes shall be done before:
+In case you are willing to deploy FAST stages again, the following changes shall be done before:
-* Modify [prefix](/00-bootstrap/variables.tf#L167) variable to allow deployment of resources that need unique names (eg, projects)
+* Modify the [prefix](/00-bootstrap/variables.tf) variable to allow the deployment of resources that need unique names (eg, projects).
-* Modify [custom_roles](00-bootstrap/variables.tf#L77) variable to allow recently deleted custom roles to be created again
+* Modify the [custom_roles](00-bootstrap/variables.tf) variable to allow recently deleted custom roles to be created again.